vchakhno/42-Adding-clock-to-projects-using-the-minilibx/README.md

 # Preface

 The common core currently features 5 projects said to be graphical:
-- so-long
+- so_long
 - FdF
 - fract-ol
 - cub3D
-- MiniRT
+- miniRT

-This proposal aims to add either clock or gettimeofday to the list of allowed functions for the mandatory part of these projects.
+This proposal aims to add either `clock` or `gettimeofday` to the list of allowed functions for the mandatory part of these projects.

 # 1. Introduction